theelous3/noio_ws/readme.md

 `pip install git+https://github.com/theelous3/noio_ws.git`

 ## Docs
 Docs are currently slightly out of sync as the lib undergoes some api changes!
-(Backwards compatible.)
 [Read 'em!](http://noio-ws.rtfd.io) There you'll find a guide to using noio_ws to write clients and servers as simple or complex as you'd like.

 ### Notes
-This lib is a work in progress, however the pure websocket stuff is quite well polished and ready to go.
-The opening handshake, by its very nature, is awful to work with.
-The current task is working out a nice user-usable api for dealing with extension and protocol negotiation.
+This lib is a work in progress, and the api is in flux whilst nice human usable solutions are poked and prodded in to formation.

 ### Shoutout to ##lp, and the fine peeps of 8banana